 The pros of swim spas

-When compared to a traditional swimming pool, swim spas offer an array of benefits.
+When compared to a traditional swimming pool, swim spas offer an array of benefits and major advantages.

-Swim spas enable you to swim regularly and practice your stroke and, but unlike a swimming pool, they can also be used to relax and socialise in like a hot tub.
-The range of swim spas at Hydropool Surrey gives you the best of both worlds.
+Swim spas enable you to swim regularly and practice your stroke, but unlike a swimming pool, they can also be used to relax and socialise like in a hot tub.
+The range of swim spas at Hydropool Surrey gives you the best of both worlds: pros of a hot tub and advantages of a pool collected in one product.

-Swim spas can be heated to different temperatures.
+A huge advantage of swim spas is that they can be heated to different temperatures.
 You may want to set the temperature for the late 20 degrees Celsius whilst you swim, and then switch it to 40 degrees Celsius whilst relaxing and using your swim spa more like a hot tub.
 The hydro water jets provide a relaxing massage.

 Year round use